pffy/markdown-table/README.md

 # markdown-table
-Google Sheets editor add-on that exports Markdown tables
+Export Markdown tables from Google Sheets with this editor add-on

 # ICON